isabella232/roxanarobinson.com/content/review/Robert-Stone-author-ofPrime-Green--Remembering-the-Sixties.md

 attribution: 'Robert Stone, author of *Prime Green: Remembering the Sixties*'

 ---
-"*Cost* is an important, timely book that furthers insight into our present fortunes and dilemmas."
+*Cost* is an important, timely book that furthers insight into our present fortunes and dilemmas.